-Coronavirus has brought a lot of uncertainty to our lives, and many people are having to adjust to a fall in income, either because their work has reduced, or they have been made redundant.
+Many people have had to adjust to a fall in income at some point in their lives, either because their work has reduced, or they have been made redundant.

-While it’s easy to feel overwhelmed, it’s important to take those first few steps to help you get back in control, so you know where you stand and can make a plan to move forward.
-Below are some useful tips to help manage your budget and handle a fall in income.
+While it’s easy to feel overwhelmed if you’re out of work or your income has fallen, it’s important to take those first few steps to help you get back in control, so you know where you stand and can make a plan to move forward.
+Below are some useful tips to help manage your budget and handle a reduced income.

 Make a list of your essential outgoings